 A high-performance ventilation fan assembly is mounted on-site to the shop floor using anti vibration bushings.
 The assembly uses a backwards-inclined fan mated to a motor drive via a belt system.
 The fan intake extends through a special wall skin and special wall panel.
 The exhaust drive components are housed in a ventilated steel enclosure.
 This system requires the use of 8” I.D.
 Double-wall (Type B) exhaust ducting with a high-flow exhaust cap that prevents the intrusion of water.

 Exhaust duct, duct mounting adapters, combustion supply fan intake duct, gas piping to the gas train, gas valve ventilation piping, parts for electrical service connection to the control panel, and field wiring components are provided by other companies and are not considered part of the deliverable.

-Reliant is committed to providing a safe and reliable product that meets or exceeds most code requirements.
-Features include:
+Reliant is committed to providing a safe and dependable product that meets or exceeds national code requirements.
+Key safety features include:

 - High and low pressure gas safety valves

 - Ignition sensor with auto shut-down